-- 1.1.1.1 The contact details of the Relevant Authority's Data Protection Officer are: - 1.1.1.2 The contact details of the Supplier's Data Protection Officer are: - 1.1.1.3 The Processor shall comply with any further written instructions with respect to Processing by the Controller. - 1.1.1.4 Any such further instructions shall be incorporated into this Annex.
+- 1.1.1.1 The contact details of the Relevant Authority's Data Protection Officer - 1.1.1.2 The contact details of the Supplier's Data Protection Officer are: - 1.1.1.3 The Processor shall comply with any further written instructions with respect to Processing by the Controller. - 1.1.1.4 Any such further instructions shall be incorporated into this Annex.

-Description Details Identity of Controller for each Category of Personal Data The Parties are Independent Controllers of Personal Data The Parties acknowledge that they are Independent Controllers for the purposes of the Data Protection Legislation in respect of: Business contact details of Supplier Personnel for which the Supplier is the Controller, Business contact details of any directors, officers, employees, agents, consultants and contractors of Relevant Authority (excluding the Supplier Personnel) engaged in the performance of the Relevant Authority's duties under the Duration of the Processing Contract) for which the Relevant Authority is the Controller For the duration of the Framework Contract plus 7 years Nature and purposes of the Processing The nature of the Processing means any operation such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of data (whether or not by automated means) etc. The purpose might include: employment processing, statutory obligation, recruitment assessment etc] Type of Personal Data Full name Workplace address Workplace Phone Number Names Job Title Compensation Tenure Information Qualifications or Certificate
+Description Details ler for each Cate- gory of Personal Data The Parties are Independent Controllers of Personal Data The Parties acknowledge that they are Independent Controllers for the purposes of the Data Protection Legislation in respect of: Business contact details of Supplier Personnel for which the Supplier is the Controller, Business contact details of any directors, officers, employees, agents, consultants and contractors of Relevant Authority (excluding the Supplier Personnel) engaged in the performance of the Relevant Authority's duties under the Contract) for which the Relevant Authority is the Controller For the duration of the Framework Contract plus 7 years cessing To the datation of the Framework Contract plas 7 years poses of the Pro- cessing The nature of the Processing means any operation such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of data (whether or not by automated means) etc. The purpose might include: employment processing, statutory obligation, recruitment assessment etc] Type of Personal Data Full name Workplace address Workplace Phone Number Names Job Title Compensation

-Nationality Education and Training History Personal Interests References and referee details National Insurance Number Bank statement Utility bills Job title or role Job application details Start date End date and reason for termination Contract type Compensation data Photographic Facial Image Biometric data Birth certificates IP address Details of physical and Psychological health or medical condition Next of kin & emergency contact details Record of absence, time tracking & annual leave Categories of Data Subject Staff (including volunteers, agents, and temporary workers), customers/ clients, suppliers, patients, students / pupils, members of the public Plan for return and destruction of the data once the Processing is complete UNLESS requirement under Union or Member State law to preserve that type of data For the duration of the Framework Contract plus 7 years
+Tenure Information Qualifications or Certificate Nationality • Education and Training History Personal Interests References and referee details National Insurance Number Bank statement Utility bills Job title or role Job application details Start date End date and reason for termination Contract type Compensation data Photographic Facial Image Biometric data Birth certificates IP address Details of physical and Psychological health or medical condition Next of kin & emergency contact details Record of absence, time tracking & annual leave Categories of DataStaff (including volunteers, agents, and temporary workers), customers/ clients, suppliers, patients, students / pupils, members of Subject the public Plan for return and For the duration of the Framework Contract plus 7 years destruction of the data once the Processing is complete UNLESS requirement under Union or Member State law to preserve that type of data